apache/lucene/lucene/MIGRATE.md

 ## Migration from Lucene 9.x to Lucene 10.0

+### OpenNLP dependency upgrade

+[Apache OpenNLP](https://opennlp.apache.org) 2.x opens the door to accessing various models via the ONNX runtime.
+To migrate you will need to update any deprecated OpenNLP methods that you may be using and be running on Java 17.

 ### IndexWriter requires a parent document field in order to use index sorting with document blocks (GITHUB#12829)

 For indices newly created as of 10.0.0 onwards, IndexWriter preserves document blocks indexed via